DKingAlpha/LaunchpadGamer/README.md

-# This project provides an acccess to control launchpad behavior within one or two config files, which supports powerful functions with easy grammer.
+# Launchpad Gamer makes your Launchpad never cooler and funnier than ever before!

+## What does it Do:
+Launchpad Gamer provides an grant acccess to control launchpad behavior, within only one or two config files To reach this goal, Launchpad Gamer provides an interface where you can combine varieties of public method by writing them in to one or two config files, then load them in.
+Your launchpad will react as your every line configured in text.

 ## FEEL FREE TO SUBMIT A PR !
-* Your Config Set or Code helps to exploit the real Launchpad !
+* Your Config Set or Code helps to exploit the best Launchpad !

 ## Support:
 * Customizing Keyboard/Moust Mapping with config a file